DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

 \section{DSLean}

 We now provide an overview of DSLean's design and implementation.
 DSLean is implemented in Lean and uses Lean's metaprogramming APIs to perform translation from Lean expressions to external syntax (Section \ref{sec:LeantoExternal}), and from external syntax back to Lean (Section \ref{sec:ExternaltoLean}).
-Translation into external syntax proceeds by partially matching a target expression with one corresponding to a pattern, recursively repeating this process until the entire target is matched.
-Translation into Lean begins by parsing raw data into an intermediate datastructure (Section \ref{sec:ExternalToLeanParsing}), then elaborates it into an expression by recursively combining the expressions corresponding to each detected pattern using Lean's metavariable unification algorithm (Section \ref{sec:ExternaltoLeanElaboration}).
+Translation into external syntax proceeds by partially matching a target expression with an expression corresponding to a pattern, recursively repeating this process until the entire target is matched.
+Translation into Lean begins by parsing a raw input into an intermediate data structure (Section \ref{sec:ExternalToLeanParsing}).
+This data structure is then \textit{elaborated}, or transformed from a representation of the syntax into a data structure representing the expression's semantics, by recursively combining the expressions corresponding to each detected pattern (Section \ref{sec:ExternaltoLeanElaboration}).
 These processes are described in detail below.